mayfan/maynara.com/src/pages/blog/2022-01-29-natural-language-processing-tool.md

   - backgroundColor: '#F8ECE5'
     column:
       - content: >-
-          **Leading Senior Product Designer:** responsible for the end-to-end process for multiple features in the core platform - built to quickly and accurately extract, classify and interpret virtually any information from any document to make smarter business decisions, eliminate manual processing and optimise data flow.
+          **Leading Product Designer:** responsible for the end-to-end process for multiple features in the core platform - built to quickly and accurately extract, classify and interpret virtually any information from any document to make smarter business decisions, eliminate manual processing and optimise data flow.
 This Natural Language Processing tool helps users get structured insights in seconds by simply asking questions.
 A no-code AI platform where business users can easily extract data, answer questions and retrieve information.
 Some of the capabilities are:

           * The user labels the relevant data fields for extraction.
 The